 So I have osteoarthritis, now what?

 If you have been told you have osteoarthritis based upon these above tests, I’m so glad you’re here.
-My main mission at Keep the Adventure Alive is to give you the best information possible along with hope to continue adventuring even with osteoarthritis.
+My main mission at Keep the Adventure Alive is to show you there is hope for an active, adventurous life with osteoarthritis.
+You aren’t alone on this journey.
+You are in the right place.

 References